mikekasprzak/mikekasprzak2/content/jobs/1999-sandbox/index.md

 * The Emperor’s New Groove (Game Boy Color) -- Engine Programmer
 * Hoyle Card Games (Game Boy Color) -- Lead Programmer

+The company was acquire by Digital Illusions SE, and became Digital Illusions Canada.